kunalrye/financialsummary/README.md

 ### Bert server and bert client:
 #### BERT CLI Usage
 bert-serving-start -model_dir ~/Documents/uncased_L-12_H-768_A-12/ -num_worker=1 -max_seq_len=50
-*note: change the path to the the model to wherever you download the pretrained models pip installations in the pip file
+change the path to the the model to wherever you download the pretrained models
-**note**: tensorflow version 1.15 or lower must be used to avoid Type Error.
-This requires a manual pip installation of tensorflow version 1.15, and we are currently working to fix this inconvenience.